Sarah Cotton, mother of two slain B.C. girls, testifies at ex-partner's trial

 She said she called police and the Children's Ministry on several occasions, including to report suspected inappropriate touching of Aubrey, but police found no evidence the touching was sexual or criminal.

-She also said Berry only paid child support for the first year after they separated in 2013.
-She contacted the family maintenance enforcement program and it began garnishing his wages in 2017, she said.

-A court decision in 2016 said that Berry and Cotton would share parenting responsibilities.
-It also set out their schedule during the Christmas holidays and stipulated that they should only communicate by email except in case of emergency.
+A court decision in 2017 outlined how Berry and Cotton would share parenting responsibilities, including at Christmas, and stipulated that they should communicate by email except in case of emergency.

-Cotton began to cry as she recalled realizing that Berry's electricity might have been shut off as he had resigned from his job months earlier.
-She said she asked the girls if they were cold when they stayed with their father and they replied that they weren't.
+Cotton realized Berry's electricity might have been shut off because he had resigned from his job at BC Ferries several months before.
+She didn't mention it when she dropped the girls off because she didn't want to provoke him, she said.

-When she dropped them off, she said she didn't mention the electricity to Berry because she didn't want to provoke him in front of the girls.

 "I wanted to keep the peace because it was Christmas," she said, crying.
 "I was concerned for their well-being."